-At the time $El Quico^6$ was there its prison discipline, with its many humiliations and corporal punishment, touched off a chord in him, and for ever after he fought for justice and liberty.
+At the time El Quico6 was there its prison discipline, with its many humiliations and corporal punishment, touched off a chord in him, and for ever after he fought for justice and liberty.
 It did not take long for him to reach the end of his tether, and one day the boy climbed the wall of the yard, using a tree and improvised rope, and returned home.
 On his knees he begged his parents not to send him back to the Institution, saying that if they did he would immediately escape again - this time forever.
 He promised to be a 'good' boy if only they would not take him back and, between pleas and threats, it did not take long for him to get his own way.

 Education in Spain at this time was of little concern to the government.
-National schools were scarce, and the private fee-paying schools were in the hands of monks and Marists,7 out of the reach of ordinary workers, more so those with large families like El Quico's.
+National schools were scarce, and the private fee-paying schools were in the hands of monks and Marists, out of the reach of ordinary workers, more so those with large families like El Quico's.
 Schoolteachers in Spain were not held in great social esteem.
 There was no humour in the popular phrase 'to be as hungry as a school teacher'-it was not a profession one sought.
-For thousands of children, the only school was the street, and later, the workshop, where they went as apprentices at the age of ten or less.
-El Quico was no exception to the rule and his apprenticeship as a plumber was a normal one: the greater part of it consisting of cuffs and abuse, which he took badly.
+For thousands of children, the only school was the street, and later, the workshop, where they went as apprentices at the age of ten stranger in such a terrible condition asking for the doctor's chauffeur he replied rudely that it was the wrong house.